StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 description: StackState Kubernetes Troubleshooting
 ---

-# Add metrics to components
+# Add custom charts to components

 ## Overview

-StackState provides already many metrics by default on most types of components that represent Kubernetes resources.
-Extra metrics can be added to any set of components whenever needed.
+StackState provides already many metric charts by default on most types of components that represent Kubernetes resources.
+Extra metric charts can be added to any set of components whenever needed.
 When adding metrics to components there are 2 options:

 1. The metrics are already collected by StackState but aren't visualized on a component by default
-1. The metrics aren't yet collected by StackState at all and therefore aren't even available. yet
+2. The metrics aren't yet collected by StackState at all and therefore aren't available yet

 For option 1 the steps below will instruct you how to create a metric binding which will configure StackState to add a specific metric to a specific set of components.

-In case of option 2 first make sure that the metrics are available in StackState, by sending them to StackState using the [Prometheus remote write protocol](./k8s-prometheus-remote-write.md).
-Only after that continue by adding the metrics to the desired components.
+In case of option 2, first make sure that the metrics are available in StackState, by sending them to StackState using the [Prometheus remote write protocol](./k8s-prometheus-remote-write.md).
+Only after that continue by adding charts for the metrics to the components.

 ## Steps